 When to immediately walk away – TEFL scam alert!

-The below are almost definite signs of either a scam or a bad employer/recruiter.
+Whether you’re applying for an online job or a position abroad the below are almost definite signs of either a TEFL scam or a bad employer/recruiter.

-- You’re being asked to sign a contract that is very different to the terms advertised when you applied – only ever sign a contract if you’re happy with the terms!
+- The terms of the contract change.
+If you’re being asked to sign a contract that is very different to the terms advertised when you applied then avoid.
+Only ever sign a contract if you’re happy with it!

-- You can’t find an address for the employer or it’s just a PO Box
+- No address.
+You can’t find an address for the employer or it’s just a PO Box.

 When to exercise caution